-- · Basic access authentication - · JSON with user credentials
+- · Basic access authentication

+- · JSON with user credentials

+- Client certificate

 When authentication is successful, the response to the request is an empty body and a token is contained in a secure HttpOnly cookie named apimlAuthenticationToken.
-When authentication fails, a user gets a 401 status code.
+When authentication fails, the user receives a 401 status code.